ancient traditions and epic beauty

 Krasnodar – Adygea – Karachay-Cherkessia – Kabardino-Balkaria

-Regular monthly departures: this tour is offered regularly once a month.
-Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
-If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!
+This tour is offered on a regular monthly basis from April through October.
+Let us know your desired departure month by clicking on the learn-more button below: we will match your preferences with the next relevant scheduled group departure.
+If you are still unsure about your desired departure date, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 DAY 1 - Krasnodar

 In the morning you will meet our tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).

 We’ll devote the entire day to Krasnodar, a bustling southern town of Soviet glories and Cossack pride.